vimodev/dronemap/README.md

+## Warning
+This repo is no longer maintained in favor of [vimodev/drone-atlas](https://github.com/vimodev/drone-atlas).
+That application is the same in functionality but much better in usability since it does not rely on a Node process in a Docker container but instead on Java.
+This makes it easier to deploy and faster to run.

 # DroneMap
 A web-based application to explore your DJI drone footage on a map.
 Point the server at the directory that contains your footage, press 'Synchronize Database' and the server will handle the rest.